 - you are waiting for the results of your PCR test

 - you have tested positive for Covid-19 and need to follow self-isolating guidance

 - you have been informed that you are a contact of a person who has had a positive test

-When self-isolating you must stay at home for the full 10 days and not leave the house apart from to get a PCR test.
+When self-isolating you must stay at home and not leave the house apart from to get a PCR test.
 Do not go to work, school, or public areas, and do not use public transport or taxis.

 Do not go outside even to buy food or other essentials, except in certain specific circumstances.
 Any exercise must be taken within your home, garden or private outdoor space.

-It is very important that you follow this advice even if you feel well, as symptoms can take up to 10 days to appear from your last contact with the person who has tested positive for Covid-19.
+It is very important that you follow this advice even if you feel well.
 This will help protect your family, friends and the NHS.

 Regular testing at home using a lateral flow device (LFD) is encouraged.
 These tests can detect if you are positive or negative for Covid-19.
 Following a positive result, you must self-isolate for 10 days and book a symptomatic PCR test at a local testing site.
 Lateral flow home test kits are easily available and free of charge.
 Lateral flow tests are available from most pharmacies or you can order them online to be delivered to your door.

 NHS Test and Trace will get in touch with anyone who is a contact of someone who has tested positive for Covid-19 by text message, email, phone or the NHS Covid-19 app.

 Yes.
 People who test positive or are identifies as a close contact, cannot work from home whilst self-isolating and would experience financial hardships, may be eligible for the £500 support payment from their local authority.
 Find out if you are eligible and apply for the payment from your local district council: